virtualstores/tt2/guide_android/android.md

         TT2.setMapController(mapController)
     }

+    override fun onMapLoaded() {
-    // the map is now fully loaded and it's now safe to start using it override fun onMapLoaded() {
+        // the map is now fully loaded and it's now safe to start using it to continue map setup
-        super.onMapLoaded()
-        // continue map setup

     }